Game Connectivity and Adaptive Dynamics: Implications for adaptive dynamics in games

 The play of a game $g\in \cG(n,\mbf{k})$ under a given dynamic begins at time $t=0$ at an initial action profile $a^0$ chosen arbitrarily.
 This informs each player's observation set $o_i^1$ according to the dynamic.
 At time $t=1$, each player updates their action (randomly) according to $f_i(o_i^1)$, and we denote the new (random) action profile by $a^1$.
 The play continues in this manner, with each player updating their action at $t=2$ according to $f_i(o_i^2)$ to produce an action profile $a^2$, and so on.

-\begin{definition} A dynamic is \emph{simple} if it is uncoupled, 1-recall, and stationary.
-Formally, a dynamic is simple if at each time $t$, player $i$'s observation set contains at most their own preference relation $\succsim_i$ and last period's action profile $a^{t-1}$. \end{definition} The terms `uncoupled', `1-recall', and `stationary' are standard in the literature.
-We informally recall their definitions here: a dynamic is uncoupled if a player's observation set consists at most of their own preference relation and of the past history of play, it is 1-recall if the past history of play is restricted to only the last period, and it is stationary if their strategy is time-independent.\footnote{The definitions are given more formally here.
-A dynamic is \emph{uncoupled} if at each time $t$, each player $i$'s observation set contains (at most) their own preference relation $\succsim_i$ and the ordered history of play $a^0,\dots,a^{t-1}$.
+Employing standard terminology, we say that a dynamic is \emph{uncoupled} if at each time $t$, each player $i$'s observation set contains (at most) their own preference relation $\succsim_i$ and the ordered history of play $a^0,\dots,a^{t-1}$.
 For an integer $m\geq 1$, an uncoupled dynamic is $m$\emph{-recall} if at each time~$t$, each player $i$'s observation set contains (at most) the current time $t$, their own preference relation $\succsim_i$, and the ordered history of play $a^{t-m},\dots,a^{t-1}$ for the past $m$ steps, or the full history of play if $t<m$.
 An uncoupled and $m$-recall dynamic is \emph{stationary} if, at each time $t$, each player $i$'s observation set consists of their own preference relation $\succsim_i$, and the ordered history of play $a^{t-m},\dots,a^{t-1}$ for the past $m$ steps, or the full history of play if $t<m$.
-Crucially, for $t\geq m$, the only information about the current time $t$ available to the players is that $t\geq m$, so their strategies become time-independent after this point.}
+Crucially, for $t\geq m$, the only information about the current time $t$ available to the players is that $t\geq m$, so their strategies become time-independent after this point.

+\begin{definition} A dynamic is \emph{simple} if it is uncoupled, 1-recall, and stationary.
+That is, a dynamic is simple if at each time $t$, player $i$'s observation set contains at most their own preference relation $\succsim_i$ and last period's action profile $a^{t-1}$. \end{definition}

 We consider the following strong notion of convergence to a pure Nash equilibrium. \begin{definition} A dynamic on $\cG(n,\mbf{k})$ \emph{converges almost surely to a pure Nash equilibrium} of a game $g\in \cG(n,\mbf{k})$ if when $g$ is played according to the dynamic from any initial action profile, almost surely there exists $T < \infty$ and a pure Nash equilibrium $a^*$ of $g$ such that $a^t=a^*$ for all $t \geq T$. \end{definition}